-A secured loan is any loan backed by collateral, and an unsecured loan isn’t backed by any collateral.
+A secured loan is any loan backed by collateral, and an unsecured loan isn’t backed by collateral.
 Unsecured loans are riskier for financiers and usually carry higher interest rates.
 Secured loans generally have lower interest rates, but they put your provided asset at risk of being seized if you default on the loan.

 Acceptable collateral assets

 Lenders may have specific guidelines on what they accept for collateral.
 If you’re in the process of loan shopping, ask lenders about the types of collateral they accept for their secured loans.
-Some lenders may have specific collateral-based loans that differ from the traditional secured loan.
+Some lenders may have distinct collateral-based loans that differ from the traditional secured loan.

 Different types of collateral financing